Size ranking: 40th

 © Ian Ridpath.
 All rights reserved

-Capricornus as shown on Chart XVI of the Uranographia of Johann Bode (1801).
+Capricornus as shown on Chart XVI of the Uranographia of Johann Bode (1801) with long horns curving backwards behind its head and a looping tail.
 South of it lies the abandoned constellation of Globus Aerostaticus, the hot-air balloon.